 Our workshops are fully-funded by generous sponsors.
 Places are limited, therefore, we recommend you submit your application as early as possible.

+There are only 10 spaces available on this workshop.
 If the workshop becomes oversubscribed, we will close the application process early.